Momentum Indicators: 5 Best Practices You Need to Apply

 Types of Momentum Indicators

 Momentum indicators are essential tools in every Forex trader’s arsenal.
+They provide quantitative, time-sensitive context for rate of change, helping you identify opportunity and manage risk.

 Relative Strength Index (RSI)